hyperledger/caliper/docs/v0.3.2/benchmark_fabric_tutorial.md

 ## Overview

-This tutorial aims to walk you through running a performance test using caliper on a fabric network without the use of vscode inbetween.
+This tutorial takes you through performance testing a smart contract on a pre-existing Fabric network using Caliper.

 You will need to already have a fabric network deployed.
-This tutorial follows from this [fabric tutorial](https://hlf.readthedocs.io/en/latest/test_network.html) but you can follow from any fabric network.
-You need to have initated a smart contract (part two of the fabric tutorial).
+This tutorial follows from this [fabric tutorial](https://hlf.readthedocs.io/en/latest/test_network.html) but you can follow from any Fabric network.
+You need to have initiated a smart contract (part two of the Fabric tutorial).

-This tutorial uses Caliper 0.3.2 and Node-SDK 1.4.8.

 ## Step 1 - Install and Bind Caliper